saifulislam05/flex-box-photo-gallery/README.md

 - `<div class="gallery">`: Contains a collection of images displayed in a flexbox grid.
   - `<img>`: Displays individual images within the gallery.
-    - `src`: Specifies the image source.
-    - `alt`: Provides alternative text for the image.

 ## CSS Styles